bullno1/cross_gear_translation/README.md

 The paste up and character cards will be generated in `_output`.

+To watch and build on change: `bundle exec guard -g default`.

 # To build the rule book

 1. Install [typst](https://typst.app/).